 Add, Drop and Withdrawal

-The online add/drop period begins on the Friday before the start of the academic term each semester and lasts through the Tuesday of the second week.
+The online add/drop period begins with priority registration and lasts through the second week of the semester.
 To view the registration dates for the upcoming term, see the Academic Calendar.

-During add/drop, students can add courses with open seats in Workday.
+During the add/drop period, students can add courses with open seats in Workday.
 Students can also drop courses in Workday by navigating to their schedule and clicking the “Drop” button.
-(Please note that the use of the “Swap” button on Workday is not currently advised.
-Students should add and drop the desired courses separately.)

 Students are advised to check their registration online in Workday and to check with their instructors before the end of the first week of the term to verify that their names are on all appropriate course rosters.